 Next year will bring both new challenges and technologies to businesses working in the supply chain.
 First, companies will have more options when it comes to warehouse management technology in the form of both WMS solutions and automated robots.
 However, this means the producers of these two products may see some increased competition from each other.

-Next, the capacity crunch will likely continue into 2019, forcing companies to find more ways to cut costs and avoid scaring off customers with rising prices.
+Next, the capacity crunch could lead to a trucking recession, forcing companies to find more ways to cut costs.
 One of the ways businesses might be able to save resources upfront is with cloud-based SCM.
 The cloud market will continue to grow as more businesses become less fearful.

 In order to keep up with the coming changes to the supply chain industry, businesses may benefit from adopting an SCM software solution.
 To learn more about what an SCM solution can do and how to choose the right one for your business, make sure to check out our SCM Software Buyer’s Guide.
 By implementing a strong system now, you’ll be better equipped to deal with the challenges on the horizon.